ellennickles/code-your-way-s24/week8/README.md

   breakthroughs?
 Do you need to shift your approach?
 Do you need different or additional resources?
 Revisit the goals in your proposal.
 Do you need to revise anything?
-- Include links to any code and references.
+- Include links to any code and references, including documentation from any generative AI tools.
 - [Submit here](https://forms.gle/ec4VxRgt8CtAjDGU7)